-At June 30, 2017 and 2016, the Operating Fund holds two investments with a maturity of greater than five years.
+At June 30, 2018 and 2017, the Operating Fund holds two investments with a maturity of greater than five years.
 These investments are marketable securities that are pledged as collateral to a lender for borrowings.

-While each of the bond resolutions contains investment policies which describe acceptable investments, there are no specific policies for percentage maximum investments with respect to the Single-Family Fund, Multi-Family Fund, and the Trust (collectively referred to as the Other Funds).
-Nonetheless, Rhode Island Housing attempts to match asset and liability maturities as closely as practicable.
-The Corporation manages interest rate risk by considering many variables such as mortgage prepayment frequency and expected asset lives and then utilizing interest sensitivity gap (segmented time distribution) and simulation analysis.
+While each of the bond resolutions contains investment policies which describe acceptable investments, there are no specific policies for percentage maximum investments with respect to the Single-Family Fund, Multi-Family Fund and the Trust (collectively referred to as the Other Funds).
+Nonetheless, the Corporation attempts to match asset and liability maturities as closely as practicable. the Corporation manages interest rate risk by considering many variables such as mortgage prepayment frequency and expected asset lives and then utilizing interest sensitivity gap (segmented time distribution) and simulation analysis.

-At June 30, 2017 and 2016, the distribution of investments by remaining or re-pricing maturity is as follows:
+At June 30, 2018 and 2017, the distribution of investments by remaining or re-pricing maturity is as follows: